 All accidents at work, however minor the injury, should be recorded in the accident book in your workplace.
-Accident books can be ordered from HSE books - the newest version of the accident book complies with the requirements of the Data Protection Act.
+Accident books can be ordered see HSE books from Health and Safety Executive - the newest version of the accident book complies with the requirements of the Data Protection Act.

 Reporting serious accidents or incidents

-Certain injuries, diseases and "dangerous occurrences" - events which do not cause injury but are potentially very serious - must be reported to the enforcing authority under The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995 (RIDDOR).
+Certain injuries, diseases and "dangerous occurrences" - events which do not cause injury but are potentially very serious - must be reported to the enforcing authority.

 - Deaths (of employees or members of the public)

-- Major injuries (such as fractures and amputations)
+- Specified injuries to workers (such as fractures and amputations)

 - Members of the public taken to hospital

-- Accidents causing injury lasting more than 7 days.
+- Accidents causing injury lasting more than seven days.

-- Serious diseases or medical conditions caused by work, such as occupational asthma.
+- Occupational diseases or medical conditions caused by work, such as occupational asthma.

 - Dangerous occurrences such as plant or equipment coming into contact with overhead power lines.